chuckySF/Rent-A-Dog/README.md

 #### Week 5
 _starting the polish_
-*implement tableview and map view with relevant Dogs
+*implement tableview and map view with relevant Dogs from network helper singleton
 * Polish the app and add finishing touches

 #### Week 6